karmeleon/blog-next/posts/2020-3-31-pokemon-encounter-rate.md

 As a fun aside, there's only one Surfing encounter table for the whole game!
 It's populated entirely with Tentacool, with levels ranging from 5 to 40.
 A quick peek at Yellow shows that Game Freak realized how boring this was, introducing different water encounter tabels for different maps in that game.

 Let's touch on fishing real quick, too.
 The Old Rod will always hook a level 5 Magikarp.
-The Good Rod has a 50% chance to catch something, chosen from a small, static list of encounters.
+The Good Rod has a one-in-three chance to catch something, chosen from a small, static list of encounters.
 Finally, the Super Rod also has a 50% chance to catch something, and this time it has a per-map encounter table.

 That's, uh, that's it.
 Those are the only random wild encounters in the game.
 One more game to go!